Skip to content

 - 1981

-- Cork International Choral Festival (Séan O Riada Memorial Trophy)
+- Cork International Choral Festival (Séan O Riada Memorial Trophy), Second Place

 - 1982